Swiss VAT, decoded

 Registration is mandatory once worldwide turnover from taxable supplies reaches CHF 100,000 per year.
 Below that threshold you are exempt, but you may register voluntarily — for example to recover input VAT.
 Non-resident businesses supplying goods or services in Switzerland may have to register from the first franc.

-As of 2024, the standard rate is 8.1%, the reduced rate (food, books, medicines, and similar) is 2.6%, and the special rate for accommodation is 3.8%.
+The current standard rate is 8.1%, the reduced rate (food, books, medicines, and similar) is 2.6%, and the special rate for accommodation is 3.8%.
 The correct rate depends on the type of supply — we make sure each is applied properly.

 Generally yes.
 A non-resident business that is liable for Swiss VAT must appoint a fiscal representative domiciled in Switzerland and usually provide security.
 Klear can act as your representative and handle all dealings with the Federal Tax Administration.